-In September 2021, the Company entered into a new term loan agreement (the "Term Loan Agreement"), which provided for an additional \$150 million senior unsecured term loan facility (the "2021 Term Loan Facility") to complement and become part of the Company's existing Credit Facilities.
-The 2021 Term Loan Facility has an initial term that is co-terminus with the Credit Facilities, maturing May 15, 2024, subject to one 12-month extension, and bears interest based on 30-day LIBOR plus a spread that varies with the Company's leverage ratio.
+In September 2021, the Company entered into a new term loan agreement (the "Term Loan Agreement"), which provided for an additional \$150 million senior unsecured term loan facility (the "2021 Term Loan Facility") to complement and become part of the Company's existing credit facilities (collectively with the Revolving Credit Facility, the "Credit Facilities").
+The 2021 Term Loan Facility has an initial term that is co-terminus with the Credit Facilities, maturing May 15, 2024, subject to one 12-month extension, and through September 2022, bore interest based on 30-day LIBOR plus a spread that varies with the Company's leverage ratio.
 The 2021 Term Loan Facility is pre-payable at any time in whole or part without fees or penalties, has a borrowing availability calculation that is subject to a similar borrowing base calculation as the Credit Facilities and contains similar affirmative, negative and financial covenants as the covenants in the Credit Facilities.
 Upon the execution of the Term Loan Agreement, the Company paid fees totaling approximately \$0.9 million to unrelated third parties and a refinancing coordination fee to the Advisor of approximately \$1.5 million.
-See Note 10.
+See Note 12.
 "Related Party Arrangements" for additional information regarding the financing coordination fee.
 In October 2021, the Company refinanced secured indebtedness of approximately \$238.0 million, consisting of debt collateralized by 22 properties, in advance of its scheduled maturity of January 2022 using proceeds from the unsecured 2021 Term Loan Facility and available borrowings under its Revolving Credit Facility.

+In June 2022, the Company refinanced secured indebtedness of approximately \$44.5 million, consisting of debt collateralized by five properties, in advance of its scheduled maturity of September 2022 using available borrowings under its Revolving Credit Facility.
+In September 2022, the Company amended the agreements under its Credit Facilities to transition its benchmark rate from LIBOR to SOFR effective September 2022.

-The following is a schedule of future principal payments and maturity for the Company's total indebtedness for the next five years and thereafter, in the aggregate, as of December 31, 2021 (in thousands):
+The following is a schedule of future principal payments for the Company's total indebtedness for the next five years and thereafter, in the aggregate, as of December 31, 2022 (in thousands):